R3Conclave/conclave-samples/cordapp/README.md

 }
 ```

-!!! important
+*Note:
-This sample code does not handle node restarts, although the Corda flow framework has built-in support for it.
+This sample code does not handle node restarts, although the Corda flow framework has built-in support for it.*

 ### The Initiator Flow